 In terms of E-commerce Tmall & JD are the biggest names but are far more costly, other niche platforms to consider for e-retail include Little Red Book, Taobao Global, Hupu, or Mad Hatter.

-For social media QQ also offers messenger services & emerging apps such as Nice or Meipai have become highly influential in terms of image and content rich sharing.
+For social media QQ also offers messenger services & emerging apps such as Nice or Meipai have become highly influential in terms of image and content-rich sharing.

-Strategy should be Focused on Chinese Keywords
+The strategy should be Focused on Chinese Keywords

 The best method is not to attract an audience to you, rather you go to them.
 There is a wealth of information available about Chinese consumers; from searching information, social media profiles and data listings.

-The way to generate the most qualified traffic is to focus on keywords, prospects are already seeking relevant information to your offering, you simply need to ensue you are highly visible to them, the more qualified the traffic is the better the conversion.
+The way to generate the most qualified traffic is to focus on keywords, prospects are already seeking relevant information to your offering, you simply need to ensure you are highly visible to them, the more qualified the traffic is the better the conversion.